Ts-Pytham/DotNet.AdvancedCollections/README.md

 This means that the last item that is added to the stack is also the first item that is removed from the stack.
 Stacks are useful for storing and managing data in applications where items need to be processed in the reverse order in which they are received.

-- Priority Stack: Is a type of data structure that combines the characteristics of a stack and a priority queue.
+- **Priority Stack**: A type of data structure that combines the characteristics of a stack and a priority queue.
   Like a stack, a priority stack stores and retrieves items in a last-in-first-out (LIFO) manner, but also allows items to be added and removed based on their priority.
   This means that items can be added to the top of the stack in any order, but when items are removed from the stack, the item with the highest priority is always selected first.